mitoc/website/_pages/events/winter-school.md

 ### I'm going to miss one of the two mandatory lectures.
 May I still participate?

-Unfortunately, there are no exceptions to the first week lecture attendance rule.
 Because very important safety information is covered, we require that all participants be present at the first two lectures.
+If you know in advance that you can’t make the first two safety lectures, but wish to participate in winter school, contact [the Winter School chairs](mailto:ws-chair@mit.edu).

 ### I have done Winter School in the past.
 May I participate again this year?